brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-website-hosting.md

 ---
-title: "A normal person's guide to static website hosting"
+title: "A normal person’s guide to static website hosting"
 subtitle: "Where your site should “live”"
 description: "After suggesting how a non-geek could most easily have a website, I now offer thoughts on the site’s hosting."
 author: Bryce Wray